 "Classic" are a definite Best Buy if you are ok with synthetics.

 We give them 4 Allergy Best Buys ticks √√√√ for performance and comfort.

-"CottonSafe" waterproof covers are also a recommended Best Buy if you need additional protection against stains and spills
+Waterproof anti-allergy covers are also a recommended Best Buy if you need additional protection against stains and spills